 See my photos from Elie

+Stay in Fife.
 Find a budget hotel in the Fife area of Scotland.
-This area is close to Edinburgh and St. Andrews and therefore is a good home base for exploring the area.
+This beautiful rural area is close to both Edinburgh and St. Andrews.
+As a consequence, both cities serve as a good home base for exploring this beautiful coastal area of Scotland.
 You can also find great hotels in Edinburgh.

-Find a good deal for a rental car in Scotland.
+Rent a car in Scotland.
+Save up to 30% on a rental car in Scotland.
 You need a rental car if you want to visit smaller places like these fishing villages.
 We picked up our rental car at the Waverly train station in Edinburgh and used it throughout our tour of Scotland.